mattxcnm/goalzero_ble/README.md

 # Goal Zero BLE Integration

+> **⚠️ WORK IN PROGRESS - NOT FUNCTIONAL YET ⚠️**
+>
+> 🚧 **This integration is in active development and does not currently work!** 🚧
+>
+> - 🤖 Most code is AI-generated and has not been tested or verified
+> - 🔌 BLE communication protocols are not yet implemented
+> - 🧪 No device testing has been performed
+> - 📋 Consider this a development template/starting point
+>
+> **DO NOT USE in production environments!** Contributions and testing welcome!

 A Home Assistant custom integration for Goal Zero devices via Bluetooth Low Energy (BLE).

 ## Supported Devices